alexweber/Taz/README.md

 ## Quickstart:

-Copy both files into an empty directory, make the shellscript executable and run it:
+Copy taz.sh intp an empty directory, make the it executable and run it:

 ```chmod u+x taz.sh```